-We conducted two sets of mediation analyses: one set for the comparison between between Hindsight Outcome Fail condition and Foresight condition.
+We conducted two sets of mediation analyses: one set for the comparison between Hindsight Outcome Success condition and Foresight condition, the other for the comparison between Hindsight Outcome Fail condition and Foresight condition.
 The dependent variable was the probability of the informed outcome (i.e., successful replication for Hindsight Outcome Success condition, failed replication for Hindsight Outcome Fail condition).
 We used the PROCESS macro for SPSS (Hayes, 2017) to test the mediation model, and tested all four possible mediators simultaneously.